-For medical students who are eager to serve diverse patient populations both in the US and abroad, as well as gain a better perspective on the global healthcare landscape, the School of Medicine’s Global Health Scholars Program (GHSP) offers a formal curriculum for students to enhance their knowledge and skills in global health.
+For medical students who are eager to serve diverse patient populations both in the US and abroad, as well as gain a better perspective on the global health-care landscape, the School of Medicine’s Global Health Scholars Program (GHSP) offers a formal curriculum to enhance students' knowledge and skills in global health.

 Global Health Scholars Program in Nicaragua